Access the right support to help take you to tertiary and beyond

 More information about the type of reasonable adjustments that a frequently used is available at:

-What can I do if I feel like my education provider is not providing the support I need?
+What can I do if I feel like my education provider isn't supporting me?

 In the workplace, assistive technology makes tasks that were previously challenging and difficult for some people with disability, far easier.
 Assistive technology can include screen readers, mobility aids, hearing aids, lifts and moving stairs, sensor-based switches and extendable reaching devices.
 This technology is often inexpensive and may be eligible for reimbursement through the Employment Assistance Fund.